-Hypertension Pharmacists' Program.
+Review The Pharmacists' Patient Care Process Approach: An Implementation Guide for Public Health Practitioners Based on the Michigan Medicine Hypertension Pharmacists' Program for additional guidance on collaborating with pharmacists to improve your patient outcomes.
 This CDC implementation guide (2021) encourages public health practitioners and health care professionals to collaborate with pharmacists in HTN management through the Pharmacists' Patient Care Process.
-The guide includes key examples that health care teams can replicate in their own programs.
+The guide includes key examples that health care teams can replicate in their programs.